KnudsenMorten/AzResourceGraphPS/README.md

-## How can you be mentioned with your cool queries ?
+## How can you be mentioned with cool queries ?

 If you have some cool queries, that you would like to share with the community, I encourage you to send them to me through on of these channel: